 Whenever you want to share the quote with others, it only takes two clicks, and you have a ready prepared text snippet in your clipboard despite loose data structures.
 Sounds already quite convenient, right?

 The real fun starts with your notes, even if the simplicity of the user interface is already a pleasure.
 Notes can be categorised in the previously defined topics so that they can be structured as needed.
 Flat structures ensure a good overview, short descriptions of the individual subtopics offer the right amount of detail to find the right notes.

 Notes are simply markdown files that can either be created manually or uploaded via drag and drop.
-You don’t remember the reference code of your source?
+You don't remember the reference code of your source?
 That is a concern that stiki·fyi takes care of.
 A simple menu and keyboard shortcuts insert the right references at the right places.
-There’s no need to leave the text field or even the tab — all in one place.
-Those references are resolved at the bottom of the document, and the notes can finally be downloaded as a file, even if there is little reason to do so.
+There's no need to leave the text field or even the tab — all in one place.
+Those references are resolved at the bottom of the document, and the notes can finally be downloaded as a file.

 In the beginning, I mentioned that the previous problem has been that I need to decide on a type of categorisation. stiki·fyi handles this by using smart summaries.
-Whenever you see a tag, book or reference you want all the notes on, just click on it and we’ll do the rest.
-Out of all your notes, we’ll find the sections, lines and lists that match the source.
+Whenever you see a tag, book or reference you want all the notes on, just click on it and we'll do the rest.
+Out of all your notes, we'll find the sections, lines and lists that match the source.
 That way, you have everything at a glance and can share your notes on a book or event with others.
-By clicking on the related breadcrumbs and quicklinks, it is possible to directly access the complete notes of the respective topic or subtopic.
+By clicking on the related breadcrumbs and quicklinks, it is possible to directly access the complete notes.

 To prove this, take a look at the notes of a book I recently read or let luck decide.
 This feature tops everything else and kind of sets it apart.
 You don't have to decide on a categorisation; you have all the options you need.